The Need for Value Based Pricing Healthcare is Acknowledged but is Far From a Reality

 - Profit-regulation pricing – a complex multi-year mechanism by which the price of product X will be cut by a factor Y if its marketing company’s profit exceeds a pre-agreed level Z, regardless of any benefit or harm to the patient.
 A European technocratic masterpiece and for all rugby fans, another England vs. France crunch.
 I’ve been trying to explain their respective “PPRS” and “accord-cadre” to my US colleagues forever.

-Why a pharmaceutical product, instead of being priced based on its features and the value it provides to its customers, has to be priced according to these rules?
+When you consider it like this, why a pharmaceutical product has to be priced according to these rules, instead of being priced based on its features and the value it provides to its customers seems crazy!?
 If I believe that seeing my pictures in a larger format, and not having to worry about charging for a full day, justifies spending more money on a new smartphone, then so be it.
 That’s value-based pricing.

 The only silver-lining I can see in this mayhem is that the value-denial syndrome used to be broadly shared between payers and the industry, and now they both seem to come to the same realization that value-based pricing is the only way.
 Easier said than done, but that’s a start.